 We therefore recommend the following (non-exhaustive list) of alternatives to research requiring REC or R&D study-wide review.

 - Research in areas other than health or social care

-- Health or social care research that doesn’t involve patients, service users, or identifiable samples/tissue or identifiable data
+- Health or social care research that doesn’t involve patients, service users, NHS staff as participants or identifiable samples/tissue or identifiable data

 - Secondary research that does not require REC or R&D study-wide review such as literature, rapid, scoping or systematic reviews